 A trainer will give you a workout that is specific toward achieving your goal.
 They can have a person do the right exercises, at the right weight, for the correct amount of repetitions.
 A trainer has the education and experience on what exercises and intensities are best.
 One can do the wrong exercises at the wrong intensities and get the opposite result from what they want to and possibly hurt themselves.

 A trainer can measure someone’s progress to see if they are achieving their goal, and if they aren’t the trainer can modify the program.
-The trainer can measure someone’s body fat and measurements of the body like: waist, hips, thighs, arms and chest to give their client feedback.
+The trainer can measure someone’s body fat and measurements of the body like waist, hips, thighs, arms, and chest to give their client feedback.

 A trainer can design a workout to help one prevent injury or rehabilitate from one.
-If one has an injury, the trainer can design a program safely within the injuries limitations giving one the opportunity to workout inspite of their injury.
+If one has an injury, the trainer can develop a program safely within the injuries limitations giving one the opportunity to workout in spite of their injury.
 Ex.
 A person has an injured rotator cuff.
 The trainer can lead their client through a group of exercises to strengthen the rotator cuff muscles to give them more strength and stability in their shoulder at the same time training the rest of the person’s body.
 Many people don’t exercise because of their injury because they don’t know what they can do safely.
 Also, many people who stop their few sessions of therapy don’t follow through and continue their rehab exercises.

 What is your goal?
 Do you want to get in better shape, lose weight, fit into your clothes better, have more energy, get stronger, improve your posture, exercise consistently?

 Be real with yourself.
 Are you doing what you need to do to achieve your health and fitness goals or could you benefit from some help and support?
 Asking for help and support is a good thing.
 Some too many people aren’t experiencing the benefits of exercising and eating right which are amazing.
 Unfortunately, they are suffering the consequences of not exercising and/or eating right.